The oneAPI initiative encourages collaboration on the specification and compatible oneAPI implementations across the ecosystem.

 - oneCCL: Communication primitives for scaling deep learning frameworks across multiple devices

-- Level Zero: System interface for oneAPI languages and libraries
+- Level Zero: A system interface for oneAPI languages and libraries

 - oneDAL: Algorithms for accelerated data science

-- oneTBB: Library for adding thread-based parallelism to complex applications on multiprocessors
+- oneTBB: A library for adding thread-based parallelism to complex applications on multiprocessors

-- oneMKL: High performance math routines for science, engineering, and financial application
+- oneMKL: High-performance math routines for science, engineering, and financial applications

 Each element is developed by a core team with feedback from the community.
 This is described in more detail in our governance doc.
 The sources for the document are in GitHub, and we also publish a road map.
 If you want to be involved in the development of the specification, submit a GitHub issue or pull request.

 oneAPI 1.3 Specification was released on September 14, 2023, and is available online.

 - oneAPI Deep Neural Network Library (oneDNN): A graph API has been added to oneDNN, which compiles and executes a deep learning computation graph, identifying opportunities for fusing operators and other target-specific optimizations, working closely with industry partners who develop the major frameworks.READ MORE